 - From Santa Margherita Ligure by foot: If you do not want to take the bus or ferry from Santa Margherita Ligure, walk!
 It’ll take you over an hour but if you have the time (and sunscreen), then why not?

-- From Cinque Terre by car: Don’t do it.
-There just isn’t enough parking available in Portofino and it can be stressful trying to find a space.
+- From Cinque Terre by car: I recommend against it, unless you are staying in Portofino/Cinque Terre and your hotel offers car parking.
+There just isn’t enough parking in Portofino and it can be stressful trying to find a space.

-- From Cinque Terre by scooter: The best way to get there IMHO.
+- From Cinque Terre by scooter: The best way to get there, in my opinion.
 The drive takes a leisurely hour or so and also means that you can travel door-to-door without transferring at Santa Margherita Ligure.
 This option also provides a lot more flexibility so you don’t have to worry about missing the last ferry back or missing the train.
 Oh, and the views during the drive are incredible!
 We hired our scooter from Paddock Scooter in Levanto and the drive took just over an hour.

-How long should I stay?
-Portofino is not a large town, so half a day is more than enough.
+Wondering how many days in Portofino is enough?
+Portofino is not a large town, so one day in Portofino (or even half a day) is more than enough.
 If you leave in the morning by 9 am you can make it back to Cinque Terre for dinner.

 Visiting Cinque Terre?
 Check out my practical guide to visiting Cinque Terre here!

-Portofino is not a large town, and unlike places like Capri and the Amalfi Coast, there is not actually a ton of things to do.
-The beauty of Portofino is in wandering around the town and soaking up the atmosphere.
-If you are visiting Portofino for a day trip, here are the top 3 things that you shouldn’t miss:
+Portofino is not a large town, and unlike places like Capri and the Amalfi Coast, there are not actually a ton of tourist attractions in Portofino – the beauty of Portofino is in wandering around the town and soaking up the atmosphere.
+If you are visiting for a day trip from Cinque Terre, read on for what to do in Portofino.